-To exercise a theory as human psychology for a process, tediums of measurement would have brought Erwin Rommel’s love-hate ■→relationship with National Socialism, the historian ■→Sven Felix Kellerhoff to have proposed for ■→Hassliebe to delineate on Hitler’s Berlin.
+To exercise a theory as human psychology for a process, tediums of measurement would have brought around Erwin Rommel’s love-hate ■→relationship with National Socialism; the historian ■→Sven Felix Kellerhoff proposed for ■→Hassliebe to delineate on Hitler’s Berlin too.
 Justifying Rommel could not be a purpose: you mean, both at the same time?
+And towns are towns.

-A process would require that we include the reservation on thought as also by ■→Pascal that came from ■→Thomas Paine; widely known, no point trying to keep it secret: in a paraphrase, to believe a viviparous parent would have offered own and loved offspring in a dispute over a fruit of a season, as an apple, is vanity itself.
+A process of such sort would require that we include the reservation on thought as also by ■→Pascal that came from ■→Thomas Paine; widely known, no point trying to keep it secret: to believe a viviparous parent would have offered own and loved offspring for a dispute over a fruit of a season, as an apple, is the believer’s vanity.
 To pay a debt for someone, you apply financial justice.
 And gravitation has been a theme, actually, as well.

 A reservation not as widely known maybe, but existent to common sense, is that the Kingdom of Heaven would need birds nesting.
 The ■→parable of the mustard tree says,

 When it is grown, it is greater than the herbs, and becomes a tree, so that the birds of the air come and lodge in its branches.

 The type of mustard could have been only ■→Salvadora persica; other mustard plants are more like field flowers.
-Persica was cultivated by and associated with nomads (as to travel through the ■→Namib desert), arid land not to have many birds or monarchy at all.
+Persica was cultivated by and associated with nomads (as to travel through the ■→Namib desert), and the arid land did not have many birds or monarchy at all.
 Earliest prophets would have been nomadic guides, who orientated by the stars.
 It was important to choose the best, not to promote the first-born.
 By etymology, a prophet was the one to “tell before”, either knowing the way or being able to find it.
 “Namib” means “a vast expanse”.
 One of the traded natural resources were diamonds.
 Jefferson studied also Quran.